bmichaelis/genie/readme.md

 The generated project contains the following:

-* Protofile for gRPC / HTTP service generation
+* Proto file for gRPC / HTTP service generation
 * Generator using Docker (no locally installed proto compiler required)
-* Best practice project layout for Go
+* Common project layout for Go
 * gRPC client for service-to-service communication
 * Swagger file for HTTP endpoints
-* Example unit tests
 * Ready to in local docker environment using docker compose
 * (Optional) Helm charts for Kubernetes

 ## Roadmap

+* Example unit tests
 * (Optional) Example CRUD using Mongo database

 ## Usage